Have you ever seen Valentino Rossi?

 As you know these stickers are brighter & stand out way more than others.

-They’re also quite unique as most brands don’t use these awesome shades of colour to their advantage.
+They’re also quite unique as most brands don’t use these awesome shades of color to their advantage.

 We recommend using fluorescent stickers in some of these applications, particularly where you need to stand out, such as on a shelf when surrounded by competitors products: